 - Standard employees should be able to view and explore data in their own model.

-- Managers should have standard access and should also able to download and schedule content.
+- Managers should have standard access and also be able to download and schedule content.

 - VPs should have almost all privileges, except for a few reserved for just the CEO.